jackhale98/TDT/docs/capa.md

-# PDT CAPA Entity (Corrective and Preventive Action)
+# TDT CAPA Entity (Corrective and Preventive Action)

-This document describes the CAPA entity type in PDT (Plain-text Product Development Toolkit).
+This document describes the CAPA entity type in TDT (Tessera Engineering Toolkit).

 ## Overview